BritishBambi/ultimate-game-quiz/README.md

 https://www.freecodecamp.org/news/javascript-map-how-to-use-the-js-map-function-array-method/

-A lot of the structure and understanding was thanks to the Love Maths project
+A lot of the structure and understanding was thanks to the Love Maths project.

-Lots of functions and syntax I learned on my University course at the University at York from 2016-2017
+Lots of functions and syntax I learned on my University course at the University at York from 2016-2017.

 Thanks to the Code Institute javascript module for teaching me the functionality and use of javascript.

+Thank you to my mentor for guidance and feedback that allowed me to make the best project I could.